 If you’re planning a trip to England in the upcoming year or need some inspiration on what places and destinations to visit, I’ve got just the thing for you!
-This list of 10 outstanding places to visit in England (that aren’t London!) will blow your mind and help you create the ultimate trip to this wondrous little country.
+This list of 10 outstanding places to visit in England (outside of London) will blow your mind and help you create the ultimate trip to this wondrous little country.
 Keep reading and make sure to add these England destinations to your UK Bucket List!

 Psst, this post contains affiliate links.
 Read our disclosure.

-Did you know the United Kingdom was the 10th most visited country in the world for tourists in 2018?
+Did you know the United Kingdom is ranked as the 10th most visited country in the world and the 6th most visited country in Europe?
 Or that 17 of the UK’s 25 UNESCO World Heritage Sites fall within England?

 How crazy is that?